Skip to main content

 Free Consultation

 If you have a friend or a loved one who has died due to the negligent or intentional act of another, the survivors may have a wrongful death claim against the at-fault party.
+A wrongful death claim arises when a death is caused by another party’s negligence or wrongful act.
 Florida’s Wrongful Death Act is a statute which sets forth those persons who can make a claim and the type of compensation they can recover.

-A wrongful death lawsuit seeks compensation for the survivors, such as children and spouses, and for the estate itself.
+A wrongful death lawsuit seeks compensation for the survivors, such as children and spouses, and for the decedent’s estate itself.
 Wrongful death claims typically are made for pain and suffering, loss of companionship, lost earnings, and the value of lost support.
+The party’s negligence or wrongful conduct must have directly resulted in the death caused, establishing the legal grounds for the claim.

 The statute of limitations for a Florida wrongful death action is two years from the date of death.
 Generally, if you fail to file a lawsuit by the deadline, your claim will be forever barred.
 However, as you might expect, there are exceptions to this rule.
 It is critical that you contact an attorney immediately to discuss the applicable deadlines and make sure you claim is properly preserved.